>

 What are the most common areas to rust?

-With cars being all different shapes and designs, rust doesn’t always appear in the same place.
-Here are some common areas you might find rust, and how to spot them.
+With cars having different shapes and designs, rust doesn’t always appear in the same place.
+Here are some five main areas you might find rust and how to spot them.

-Most of the areas most prone to rust are underneath the car, but the wheel arches are subject to the most road dirt and grime than anywhere else.
-Wheel arches are often made up of an outer skin, and an inner structural panel.
+Most areas most prone to rust are underneath the car, but the wheel arches are subject to more road dirt and grime than anywhere else.
+Wheel arches are often made up of an outer skin and an inner structural panel.

 Why do wheel arches rust?

-We also mentioned the way wheel arches are made; this sandwich of metal sheets is the perfect place for any moisture to pool; wheel arches often rust from the inside out.
+We also mentioned how wheel arches are made; this sandwich of metal sheets is the perfect place for any moisture to pool; wheel arches often rust from the inside out.

 How much does wheel arch rust cost to repair?

-Another common place for cars to show rust is on the sills, this is the section of the floor between the front and rear wheels that makes up the bottom section of the door frame.
-The sills, in conjunction with the door pillars and roof, make up most of the structure of a car.
+Another common place for cars to show rust is on the sills.
+This is the section of the floor between the front and rear wheels that makes up the bottom section of the door frame.

 Why do sills rust out?